OpenCombine/OpenCombine/README.md

 templates.
 The generated files are prefixed with `GENERATED-`  and are checked into source control.
 Those files should never be edited directly.
 Instead, the `.gyb` template should be edited, and after that the files should be regenerated using `make gyb`.

+#### Debugger Support

+The file `opencombine_lldb.py`  defines some `lldb` type summaries for easier debugging.
+These type summaries improve the way `lldb` and Xcode display some OpenCombine values.

+To use `opencombine_lldb.py`, figure out its full path.
+Let's say the full path is `~/projects/OpenCombine/opencombine_lldb.py`.
+Then the following statement to your `~/.lldbinit` file:

+    command script import ~/projects/OpenCombine/opencombine_lldb.py

+Currently, `opencombine_lldb.py` defines type summaries for these types:

+- `Subscribers.Demand`
+- That's all for now.